 The Technical Program will be held from Wednesday, December 2 to Friday, December 4.
 Philippe Adell, from the NASA-Jet Propulsion Laboratory California Institute of Technology (JPL), is the Technical Program Chair.
 He and his committee are assembling an outstanding technical program consisting of ten sessions.
 Contributed papers in the sessions will be given as oral or poster presentations.
 Papers are selected after peer review of submitted summaries, which are due February 7th, 2020.
 The committee will also select a set of high-quality presentations for the Radiation Effects Data Workshop.
 Workshop posters will present radiation effects data on electronic and photonic devices and systems, and new simulation or test facilities.
 Finally, Philippe has invited three engaging speakers to give general interest presentations from Wednesday to Friday.

 The Industrial Exhibit, organized by Scott Jordan from Jazz Semiconductor Trusted Foundry, Inc., opens Tuesday morning.
 The exhibit will allow one-on-one discussions between conference attendees and exhibitors on the latest developments in areas such as radiation-hardened and radiation-tolerant electronics, engineering services, facilities, modeling, and equipment.
 Attendees will be able to visit the booths during scheduled breaks.
 Attendees and guests are invited to a reception in the exhibit hall on Tuesday evening.
 An attendees-only luncheon will be provided during the exhibits, which will conclude after noon on Wednesday, July 22nd.

 Local Arrangements Chair, Michael McLain, from Sandia National Laboratories, has organized a wonderful social program.
 The Conference Social on Wednesday evening will be held at the International Folk Art Museum on world famous Museum Hill in Santa Fe.
-Given the many attractions to see in Santa Fe and Northern New Mexico, Michael has scheduled three companion tours for the conference which will include: shopping and sightseeing in legendary Santa Fe; a day of art museums, Meow Wolf, (for kids young and old), and the Margarita Trail and a visit to the miraculous El Santuario de Chimayo.
+Given the many attractions to see in Santa Fe and Northern New Mexico, Michael has scheduled three companion tours for the conference which will include: shopping and sightseeing in legendary Santa Fe; a day of art museums, the Margarita Trail and a visit to the miraculous El Santuario de Chimayo.